Lujun995/lujun995.github.io/_posts/2021-11-15-Deep-Learning-and-SHAP.md

 ### Divide the picture into different parts

-We may want to divide the picture to different parts to see which part plays an important role in our model.
+We may want to divide the picture into different parts to see which part plays an important role in our model.

 {% highlight python %}
 # Create segmentation to explain by segment, not every pixel